Zoar, Wisconsin

-Zoar is a census-designated place (CDP) and unincorporated community in Menominee County, Wisconsin, United States.
+Zoar (Saqnawehnaen) is a census-designated place (CDP) and unincorporated community in Menominee County, Wisconsin, United States.
 The population was 107 at the 2020 census.
 Zoar is located along Wisconsin Highway 47, approximately 3 mi northwest of Neopit.
-Historically populated by the Menominee, it is known in the Menominee language as Saqnawehnaen, which refers to a fork in a stream.

 History

 Zoar has been a center of Menominee traditionalism (also described as "native-oriented") since around the time the reservation was created in 1852.
 This native-oriented group adheres to aboriginal religious traditions such as the Dream Dance, War Dance, and Medicine Lodge.
 Another group in the Zoar area, distinct from the traditionalists, adheres to the Native American Church (also called Peyotism).
 Both of these groups have been declining in number.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 8.561 mi2; 8.549 mi2 of this is land, and 0.012 mi2 is water.

 Demographics

 2020 census

 As of the census of 2020, there were 107 people (15 households) residing in the CDP.
 The population density was 12.5 people per square mile.
 There were 30 housing units at an average density of 3.5/sq mi.
 The racial makeup of the CDP was 5.6% White, 92.52% Native American, and 1.87% from two or more races.
 There were no Hispanic or Latino residents.